article banner (priority)

 Limitations

-The biggest limitation of Interface Delegation is that objects we delegate to must have an interface, and only methods from this interface will be delegated.
-You should also notice that this reference does not change its meaning like when we use inheritance.
+The biggest limitation of the interface delegation pattern is that objects we delegate to must have an interface, and only methods from this interface will be delegated.
+You should also note that - unlike when we use inheritance - the meaning of the this reference does not change.

 Conflicting elements from parents

-There might be a situation where two interfaces our class uses for interface delegation define the same method or property.
-We must resolve this conflict by overriding this element in the class.
-In the example below, both Attack and Defense interfaces define the defense property, so we must override it in the Goblin class and specify how it should behave.
+There might be a situation in which two interfaces that our class uses for interface delegation define the same method or property, so we must resolve this conflict by overriding this element in the class.
+In the example below, both the Attack and Defense interfaces define the defense property, so we must override it in the Goblin class and specify how it should behave.

 interface Attack { val attack: Int val defense: Int } interface Defense { val defense: Int } class Dagger : Attack { override val attack: Int = 1 override val defense: Int = -1 } class LeatherArmour : Defense { override val defense: Int = 2 } class Goblin( private val attackDelegate: Attack = Dagger(), private val defenseDelegate: Defense = LeatherArmour(), ) : Attack by attackDelegate, Defense by defenseDelegate { // We must override this property override val defense: Int = defenseDelegate.defense + attackDelegate.defense }